PizzaCheeser/backend/README.md

 Then you need to run the frontend part, you can read how to do this here: https://github.com/Prasnal/Pizza-frontend

 ### API:
-- `GET /api/all-ingredients/<postcode>`
+- `GET /api/all-ingredients/<postcode>?pizzeria=pizzeria,pizzeria_id`
-Returns all ingredients (in JSON) from pizzas available in the particular location
+Returns all ingredients (in JSON) from pizzas available in the particular location.
+Results can by optionally limited to given pizzerias.

-- `POST /api/get-pizzas`
+- `POST /api/get-pizzas?pizzeria=pizzeria,pizzeria_id`
 ```json
 {
     "must":[],